 ** COVID-19 Update**

-A group of specially commissioned artists will be brought together to focus on choreographic creation in the context of engaging hard to reach audiences.
-Creating a hub of excellence for choreographic innovation and youth dance engagement, we will explore and develop dance activity that reaches gaps in provision for participants, attracts diverse dance artists to work in and engage with the local area and connects experienced and emerging artists with cultural organisations and the youth dance sector.
+Dance Beds engages young people and supports both emerging and established dance artists through three strands of activity: a series of commissions, CPD (continuing professional development) and mentoring.
+We will explore and develop dance activity that reaches gaps in provision for participants, attracts diverse dance artists to the local area, and connects experienced and emerging artists with cultural organisations and the youth dance sector.